Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Phase Diagram for the Ferromagnetic Potts model

-In light of Lemma~\ref{lem:fixstablemaj}, we need to classify fixpoints with $t=1$, the majority fixpoints.
-The following lemma gives the number of such majotity fixpoints in the regimes of interest. \begin{lemma} When $\Bu\leq B< \Bh$, there are exactly two majority fixpoints.
-When $B\geq \Bh$, there is exactly one majority fixpoint. \end{lemma} \begin{proof} We need to look at \eqref{eq:bprecursion} for $t=1$ and check how many values of $y>1$ satisfy the equation in the two different regimes.
-For $t=1$, the equation reads as
+In light of Lemmas~\ref{lem:eigenvaluesMM} and~\ref{lem:fixstablemaj}, it remains to classify fixpoints with $t=1$, i.e., the majority fixpoints.
+The following lemma gives the number of the majority fixpoints in the regimes of interest. \begin{lemma} When $\Bu< B< \Bh$, there are exactly two distinct majority fixpoints.
+When $B\geq \Bh$, there is exactly one majority fixpoint. \end{lemma} \begin{remark} At $B=\Bu$, it follows from the proof of Lemma~\ref{lem:numbermajority} that there is a unique majority fixpoint which ``bifurcates" in the regime $\Bu< B< \Bh$. \end{remark} \begin{proof}[Proof of Lemma~\ref{lem:numbermajority}] We need to look at \eqref{eq:bprecursion} for $t=1$ and check how many values of $y>1$ satisfy the equation in the two regimes $\Bu< B< \Bh$ and $B\geq \Bh$.
+For $t=1$, equation \eqref{eq:bprecursion} reads as

 where $p(y)$ is the polynomial